seanwo/how-to/pinas/containers.md

 Portainer GUI:

-* Create a stack named openvpn-qbittorrent using the customized .yaml by uploading it and pressing "Deploy the stack".
+* Create a stack named openvpn-qbittorrent using the customized [openvpn-qbittorrent.yaml](openvpn-qbittorrent.yaml) above by uploading it and pressing "Deploy the stack".
 * Create a stack named autoheal using the [autoheal.yaml](autoheal.yaml) by uploading it and pressing "Deploy the stack".

 Check the openvpn container log to ensure the openvpn client is online.